morvencao/kube-auto-podder/README.md

 A simple kubernetes controller that generates pod automatically.

-**Note**: the source code is _verbosely_ commented, so the source is meant to be read and to teach

 ## What is this?

-An example of a custom Kubernetes controller that's only purpose is to watch for the creation, updating, or deletion of all custom resource of type `AutoPodder` (in the all namespaces).
+An example of a custom Kubernetes controller to watch for the creation, updating, or deletion of all custom resource of type `AutoPodder` (in the all namespaces) and create pods with `image` and `tag` specified within `AutoPodder`.
 This repo is created to get a deep dive of how Kubernetes controllers work and interact with the cluster and resources.

 ## Deployment